Atashnezhad/Drilling_AI_Platform_GUI/README.md

-### Artificial Intelligence realtime optimization results
+# Artificial Intelligence realtime optimization results
 The drilling real-time optimization system was used for Utah-Forge Well 58-32.
-The results are seen in the following figures
+The results are seen in the following figures.

 <p align="left">
   <img width="360" src="Assets/Fig7ARMA1215.PNG" >